 Power cord is a detachable cord, stored inside of coach for travel.
 Remove cord and attach to incoming power source and to your coach to receive current.
+This cord places 120 AC volt power into your breaker distribution center, as built into your coach.

 A 50 amp service is a 240-volt hook-up.
 There is no appliance or other component requiring 240 volts in this coach.
-For more information , see the section later in this chapter, 50 Amp (Optional).
+For more information, see the section later in this chapter, 50 Amp (Optional).